mikeydgithub/gadget-blog/README.md

   ## User Story

-  AS A manager at an internet retail company
-  I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies
+  AS A developer who writes about tech

+  I WANT a CMS-style blog site

+  SO THAT I can publish articles, blog posts, and my thoughts and opinions

   ## Description

-  Retail Pro is an E-Commerce back end development tool using packages like Sequelize to help make a database easy and convienant.
+  Gadget Blog is a CMS style blog site where developers can publish their blog posts and comment on other developers’ posts as well.

-  ## GitHub Username
+  ## GitHub Profile

   [https:/github.com/mikeydgithub](https:/github.com/mikeydgithub)